haiku/website/content/get-haiku/r1beta3/_index.md

 The provided images can be written directly to a <a href="/guides/installing/making_haiku_usb_stick">USB flash drive</a>, an empty disk, or <a href="/get-haiku/burn-cd">written to DVD</a> media.<br /> You can boot directly from your chosen physical media and try out Haiku without needing to install it.
 The images can be used "live" or used to install Haiku to another disk/partition of your choice.<br />
 They can also be used in <a href="/guides/virtualizing">virtual machines</a> such as QEMU, VMWare or VirtualBox.
+Based on feedback from the release of R1/Beta2, images are now provided directly in ISO format.

 ### Direct Download Locations